chaserx/reggie/README.md

 # Reggie
 A Ruby on Rails web application for use in the registration of attendees to small university conferences or symposia.

+## Why?

+Why do this when there are other options?
+Well...

 ## Actions:

 + Simple semi-static pages for event information